• Skip to main content

 salt and pepper

-• Cover a large frying pan in a ½ inch layer of frying oil and heat to medium high heat.
-If using a thermometer, you want your temperature to reach 330 degrees Fahrenheit or 165 degrees Celsius).
+• Cover a large frying pan in a ½ inch layer of frying oil and butter (I use half and half) and heat to medium high heat.
+If using a thermometer, you want your temperature to reach 330℉ or 165℃).

 • In the meantime, cover your thinned out meat in flour and shake off any excess flour.
 I like using a pair of kitchen tongs for this process, making it a lot less messy.